 From 1882, the entire army was continuously equipped with bivouac blankets stored in the armories.
 The 104 fusilier and rifle battalions had 90,940 blankets.
-In addition, for eight genie battalions, mounted troops, artillery, train, and others, there were 30,475 blankets for a total of 148,435 men of the 1899 troops, a total of 121,415 blankets.
+In addition, for eight genie battalions, mounted troops, artillery, train, and others, there were 30,475 blankets for 148,435 men of the 1899 troops and 121,415 blankets.

-Plus, as you can see in the photo, you can get a Vintage Swiss Army Backpack together with the blanket in our new bundle.
+As you can see in the photo, you can get a Vintage Swiss Army Backpack with the blanket in our new bundle.
 Such an outstanding combo!

 Use Swiss Army Blanket inside and outside

 Keep the army blanket in your car, boat, or cabin.
-You can easily use it indoors or out, as a bedspread, seat cover, or a warm cover for your dog.
+You can easily use it indoors or out as a bedspread, seat cover, or warm cover for your dog.
 The structure of the blanket is wool; as a result, it is highly absorbent.
-Therefore you can lay it down even on a moist forest ground and relax in nature.
+Therefore you can lay it down even on a moist forest ground and relax.

 A valid symbol of original Swiss quality

 Unlike vintage blankets that are historical pieces, original Swiss army blankets are 100% made in Switzerland.
 Besides, every blanket has a red band on each side with the recognizable Swiss cross in the middle.
 The soft and seamless craftsmanship will thrill you.
-However, because of wool, you should never machine wash your blanket, only dry clean.
+However, it would be best to never machined wash your blanket because of wool; only dry clean.

 One blanket for a lifetime